Prof. Thomas Linneman, Faculty Director

 William & Mary has long recognized its responsibility to provide a global perspective to its curriculum so students gain the international understanding necessary to be informed citizens.
 The university encourages students to view study abroad as an educational objective and recognizes this in the COLL curriculum through COLL 300.
-When planned in advance and integrated into a student's on-campus academic plan, study abroad can be integral to the liberal arts education, providing cultural enrichment, personal development and intellectual challenge.
+When planned in advance and integrated into a student’s on-campus academic plan, study abroad can be integral to the liberal arts education, providing cultural enrichment, personal development and intellectual challenge.
 Approximately 56% of undergraduate students participate in study abroad by the time they graduate.

 The Global Education Office (GEO) assists students with every stage of the study abroad process, collaborates with faculty and departments to develop study abroad programs in line with the educational mission of W&M, and serves as the home for incoming exchange students.
 The office also administers specialized incoming international programs for students and professionals, including for English language training.
-Located on the second floor of the Reves Center, the GEO facilitates the university's study abroad programs including undergraduate academic year/semester exchange and assisted enrollment study abroad programs, as well as W&M faculty-led summer and short-term study abroad programs during the summer, winter break, and other university breaks.
-We administer more than 40 W&M-sponsored study abroad programs in more than 25 countries.
-In addition, through GEO, students have the opportunity to enroll in over 100 non-W&M study abroad programs.
-Thanks to the generosity of private donors, GEO also awards more than $530,000 in need- and merit-based scholarships each year.
-For more information on credits earned through study abroad, see the catalog section, "Transfer Credit for Enrolled Students."
+Located on the second floor of the Reves Center, the GEO facilitates the university’s study abroad programs including undergraduate academic year/semester exchange and sponsored semester study abroad programs, as well as W&M faculty-led study abroad programs during the summer, winter break, and other university breaks.
+We administer more than 45 W&M-sponsored study abroad programs in more than 25 countries.
+In addition, through GEO, students have the opportunity to enroll in over 200 non-W&M study abroad programs.
+Thanks to the generosity of private donors, GEO also awards more than $600,000 in need- and merit-based study abroad scholarships each year.
+For more information on credits earned through study abroad, see the catalog section, “Transfer Credit for Enrolled Students.”

-William & Mary currently has tuition exchange or sponsored semester agreements with the University of Adelaide (Australia), Vienna University of Economics & Business (Austria), McGill University (Canada), Tsinghua University (China), the Universities of Exeter and Nottingham(England), Cardiff University (Wales), Institut d'Études Politiques de Lilles (France), Paul Valéry University, Montpellier III (France), Akita International, Keio universities (Japan), Leiden University (The Netherlands), St Andrews University (Scotland), the National University of Singapore and Yonsei University (South Korea).
-Assisted enrollment programs are offered in La Plata (Argentina), Oxford University (England), Montpellier (France) and Seville (Spain).
+William & Mary currently has partner university agreements with some of the top institutions internationally, including the University of Adelaide (Australia), Vienna University of Economics & Business (Austria), McGill University (Canada), Tsinghua University (China), the Universities of Exeter and Nottingham(England), Cardiff University (Wales), Institut d’Études Politiques de Lilles (France), Paul Valéry University, Montpellier III (France), Akita International University (Japan), Keio University (Japan), Leiden University (The Netherlands), St Andrews University (Scotland), the National University of Singapore and Yonsei University (South Korea).
+W&M-sponsored semester programs are currently offered in La Plata (Argentina), Oxford University (England), Montpellier (France) and Seville (Spain).
 Please note that availability of specific programs varies each year.
 Students are encouraged to contact the Global Education Office and check the website at www.wm.edu/studyabroad.

 In addition, GEO administers the Keio University/ William & Mary Cross Cultural Collaboration program, which allows for Japanese and American students to study together questions of cultural difference and national identity in Williamsburg during the summer.
 GEO also supports the Young African Leaders Initiative (YALI) as well as various specialized English language training programs.